 According to the latest CUET exam pattern, students can choose a maximum of 4 domain subjects.
 Choosing one language from section I is a must.

 The latest CUET exam pattern has unified the question pattern and marking schemes across the three sections.
 Now, each paper will have 50 questions carrying 5 marks each.
 Students can choose a maximum of 5 and a minimum of 3 papers.
-So, based on this, the CUET total marks will be between 750 to 1250 pertaining to the number of subjects a student has opted for in the CUET
+So, based on this, the CUET total marks will be between 750 and 1250, depending on the number of subjects a student has opted for in the CUET.

 According to the latest CUET 2026 exam pattern, all 50 questions in any paper across 3 sections will be compulsory.